 Diabetes, a chronic metabolic non communicable disease (NCD), has attained epidemic proportions worldwide.
-As of 2015, 415 million adults have diabetes, and this number is estimated to increase to 642 million by 2040.
+As of mid-2023, 529 million adults have diabetes worldwide, and this number is estimated to increase to 1.3 billion by 2050.
 More than 95% of all adults with diabetes have type 2 diabetes (T2DM).
-India is one of the epicentres of the global diabetes epidemic and has the second highest number of people with the disease in the world with 69.2 million individuals as of 2015 and this number is set to increase to 123.5 million by 2040.
+India is one of the epicentres of the global diabetes epidemic and has the second highest number of people with the disease in the world with 101 million individuals as of 2021 and this number is set to increase markedly in the future.

 The personal, social and economic costs of diabetes are huge and are likely to adversely affect India's economic development over the next couple of decades.
 Unless urgent steps are taken to thwart this burgeoning epidemic, more and more young and middle-aged Indians will fall prey to diabetes in the prime of their lives.